Panatang Makabanda

 Panatang Makabanda (lit.
-'Pledge of Allegiance') is the 11th studio album released by the Filipino rock band Rivermaya on March 19, 2013 & also their 1st album since 2009.

-This is the first album without the guitarist/lead vocalist Jason Fernandez and bassist Japs Sergio.
+'Pledge of Allegiance') is the 11th studio album released by the Filipino rock band Rivermaya on March 19, 2013.
+It was their first album since 2009 and the first released without former members Jason Fernandez and Japs Sergio.

 This is also the first album with drummer Ryan Peralta and the only album to feature vocalist/bassist Norby David prior to his departure in 2016.